-At almost 60 years of age I have vague memories of older relatives and heard stories of ancestors that were directly affected by war.
-My children and grandchildren don’t though.
+I was not directly affected by war.
+I do have vague memories of older relatives and heard stories of ancestors that were though.
+My children and grandchildren don’t have these memories though.
 We try to explain the horrific times, especially around Remembrance Day, but I have to admit the memories are just not there and so hard to envision.
 That doesn’t mean we don’t wear a poppy every November or don’t respect those that have “paid the price” as Don Cherry said.
-That’s because I was taught otherwise, from my parents who (like Cherry) do/did have the memories.
+My parents taught me otherwise.
+Like Don Cherry, they had the memories.
 Some people never had that respect instilled into them.

 Although speaking his mind is Cherry’s claim to fame, especially in the hockey world, it appears that these days (especially in some media, CBC in particular) you have to choose your words very carefully.
-He has been reprimanded for his choice of words many times recently, although some claim that was his charm on Coach’s Corner.
+Reprimanded for his choice of words many times recently, some claim that was his charm on Coach’s Corner.
 Once again I think that goes with advanced age.
 The older we get the less we care what others think of us and our opinions.
 Unless we need the paycheck.
-In that case we turn the thumbs up to thumbs down and apologize to those we (possibly may have) offended.
+In that case, we turn the thumbs up to thumbs down and apologize to those we (possibly may have) offended.

 The fact that he never apologized for the wording of this rant was his (final) downfall.
-After all, one politician in particular has been (well) known to make insensitive, foolish, politically incorrect errors in judgement.
+After all, one politician, in particular, often makes insensitive, foolish, politically incorrect errors in judgment.
 But he gets away with it because he apologizes (charmingly and sheepishly) when called on his actions, regardless of how he really feels.
 Don Cherry does not have the acting skills necessary to do that.
 Nor does he care to or should he have to!